digidotcom/xbee-python/examples/communication/bluetooth/GapScanCursesDemo/readme.txt

        - For Windows based installations, you will need to install the 'windows-curses' library using PIP.
-         For example, the following steps should work, assuming the Python enviroment has been properly set up:
+         For example, the following steps should work, assuming the Python environment has been properly set up:

              python.exe -m ensurepip --upgrade
              python.exe -m pip install --upgrade pip setuptools wheel